 This presentation discusses unapproved dosing schedules for carboplatin and paclitaxel.

-University of Pittsburg Cancer Institute, Pittsburg, PAType of Session:
+Presenter: C. P. Belani Presenter's Affiliation: University of Pittsburg Cancer Institute, Pittsburg, PA Type of Session: Scientific

 Materials and Methods

 444 patients were stratified based on performance status (ECOG 0 or 1 versus 2) and disease stage (IIIb or IV) and then randomized between two arms of the trial.

 Arm 1 (223 pts.) included paclitaxel (100 mg/m2) given on days 1, 8, and 15 and carboplatin (AUC 6) given on day 1.
 4 cycles of chemotherapy were administered, and each cycle consisted of 28 days.

 Arm 2 (221 pts.) included paclitaxel (225 mg/m2) and carboplatin (AUC 6) given on day 1.
 4 cycles of chemotherapy were administered, and each cycle consisted of 21 days.